10yard/dkafe/readme.md

 Motivations?
 ============
-The application was developed for my own DIY Donkey Kong arcade cabinet as a replacement for a 60-in-1 board and as an exercise in learning Donkey Kong game mechanics and hacks.
-I was looking to create something graphically in keeping with the era (rendering graphics at 224x256) and bringing together all of the Donkey Kong roms and rom hacks into one place with an incentive to play them and tools to aid my progression (trainers) and .inp recording capability for score submissions.
+The application was developed for my own DIY Donkey Kong arcade cabinet as a replacement for a 60-in-1 board and also as an exercise for my learning of learning Donkey Kong hacking and game mechanics.
+I was aiming to bring together all of the Donkey Kong roms and hacks into one place with an incentive to play them and tools to aid my own progression (trainers) and .inp recording capability for score submissions.

 Thanks to